Our Junior Stocks and Shares ISA - or JISA - is a tax-efficient way to invest in your child's future.

 What is a Junior Stocks and Shares ISA?

 A tax-efficient, long-term savings account for under 18s.
 It has the same tax benefits as a standard ISA, meaning you will not pay tax on capital gains or most dividends (dividends on international stocks may be subject to withholding tax).

 JISAs can be opened only by the child's parent or guardian, but anyone can pay into it after that.
-The money in the JISA belongs to the child, who can access the account when they are 16 - but not the money.
+The money in the JISA belongs to the child, but they cannot access the funds until they turn 18.